Why Should I Use Task Prioritization in Project Management Software?

 Often, within a project, there will be tasks that have mandatory dependencies, where the relationship between tasks is absolute, and there’s no question regarding what has to be completed first.
 For instance, you have to design a product before you can build it, and you have to build it before you can paint it.

 In scenarios where mandatory dependencies don’t exist, it’s up to the project manager and team to prioritize tasks and define discretionary dependencies.
-Because without task prioritization, your team won’t know what to tackle first.
-And without a clear order, people can end up frozen with indecision, trying to juggle too many things at once, or miss important activities until it’s too late.
+Without task prioritization, your team won’t know what to tackle first.
+Without a clear order, people can end up frozen with indecision, trying to juggle too many things at once or miss important activities until it’s too late.

 With task prioritization functionality inside your project management software, you can easily manage, monitor, and update priorities as tasks are completed, new work is added, and project requirements or progress changes.
 Plus it enables you to track and report priorities in a centralized location where every stakeholder can easily see them.